m-braaksma/seals_dev/seals/seals_api_input.md

 # Projection inputs

-SEALS supports 2 types of projection inputs: regional and coarse.
+- Description: SEALS supports 2 types of projection inputs: regional and coarse.
 Regional projections, defined via a vector file (gpkg) and some distribution algorithm (e.g. proportional allocation).Coarse are coarse-resolution gridded data, such as the 30km resolution outputs of IAMs.

 ## regional_projections_input_path